A confidential space to explore the thoughts, feelings and challenges in your life.

 Is it confidential?

 Yes.
 I will require your written permission to talk to anyone else about your sessions.
 Confidentiality is taken very seriously and I do not disclose material to any other party, other than in clinical supervision.
 All counsellors/psychotherapists are required to be in supervision and consult regularly with another counsellor/psychotherapist to review and enhance clinical work.
 My practice is supervised by a more experienced therapist to ensure that I am providing you with the best therapy I possibly can.
-I discuss my caseload with my supervisor but your identifying details (name, address etc.) are withheld.
+I discuss my caseload with my supervisor but your identifying details (name, address, etc.) are withheld.

 It must be borne in mind however, that there are limits to confidentiality.
 If I had concerns that you or another person were at risk of harm, I may seek to obtain additional input from other professionals.
 In each case, I always aim to discuss any such issues and agree a plan of action with the client, except in emergencies where I may need to take immediate action.